-Ridesharing apps such as Uber and Lyft have grown in popularity during the past five years.
-Ridesharing companies typically provide liability insurance while a driver has their app on and a passenger is in the car.
-However, legislators in South Carolina have called for stricter insurance regulations to protect both TNC drivers and passengers.
-In 2015, the state legislature passed a law that requires ridesharing drivers or their companies:
+Ridesharing apps such as Uber and Lyft have grown tremendously over the past decade.
+Ridesharing companies typically provide liability insurance while a driver has their app on and a passenger is in the car, and South Carolina was one of the first states to call for stricter insurance regulations to protect both TNC drivers and passengers.
+Back in 2015, the state legislature passed a law that requires ridesharing drivers or their companies:

 - To have liability insurance of at least $1 million for death, injury and property damage when carrying a passenger

 - To carry uninsured motorist coverage at all times